trevorhauter/gitportal.nvim/README.md

 ## ꩜ Use cases
 #### You want to quickly share a file with a coworker
-- `gitportal` will automatically open your current file in github, including any selected lines in the permalink.
+- `GitPortal` will open your current file in your browser, including any selected lines in the permalink.

 #### A coworker shares a file with you
-- `gitportal` will accept shareable permalinks, switch to the proper commit or branch, open the file, and go to or highlight any relevant lines embedded in the permalink.
+- `GitPortal` will accept shareable permalinks from your favorite git host, switch to the proper branch/commit, open the file in neovim, and go to or highlight any relevant lines embedded in the permalink.

 <details>